serpil-ustebay/rssi-multidevice-positioning/README.md

-RSSI Multi-Device Positioning

-Performance Evaluation of Wi-Fi Indoor Positioning by Regression-Based Coordinate Estimation in High-Density and Multi-Device Environments.
+Performance Evaluation of Wi-Fi Indoor Positioning by Regression-Based Coordinate Estimation in High-Density and Multi-Device Environments

-📌 Overview

 This repository contains the experimental implementation for evaluating Wi-Fi RSSI-based indoor positioning under device heterogeneity (antenna variability).

 The study investigates how device-specific antenna characteristics affect coordinate estimation accuracy using multiple regression-based models.

 The main focus is: